kemckinnmsft/LabContent/MW-SC-TS317-web.md

 The first step in configuring the AIP Scanner is to install the service and connect the database.
 This is done with the Install-AIPScanner cmdlet that is provided by the AIP Client software.
 The AIPScanner service account has been pre-staged in Active Directory for convenience.

-1. [] Switch to @lab.VirtualMachine(Scanner01).SelectLink and log in using the Credentials below.
+1. [] Switch to Scanner01 and log in using the Credentials below.

-	> +++AIP Scanner+++
+	> ```AIP Scanner```
 	>
-	> +++Somepass1+++
+	> ```Somepass1```

 1. [] Open an **Administrative PowerShell Window** and type ```C:\Scripts\Install-ScannerPreview.ps1``` and press **Enter**.

-	> [!NOTE] This script installs the AIP scanner Service using the **local domain user** account (Contoso\\AIPScanner) provisioned for the AIP Scanner.
+	> :memo: This script installs the AIP scanner Service using the **local domain user** account (Contoso\\AIPScanner) provisioned for the AIP Scanner.
 SQL Server is installed locally and the default instance will be used.
 The script will prompt for **Tenant Global Admin** credentials, the **AIP scanner Profile name**, and finally the AIP Scanner cloud account.
 In a production environment, this will likely be the synced on-prem account, but for this demo we created a cloud only account during AAD Configuration earlier in the lab.
 	>
 	> This script only works if logged on locally to the server as the AIP scanner Service Account, and the service account is a local administrator.
 Please see the scripts at https://aka.ms/ScannerBlog for aadditional instructions.

-	> [!KNOWLEDGE]  This script will run the code below.
+	> :memo:  This script will run the code below.
 This script is available online as Install-ScannerPreview.ps1 at https://aka.ms/labscripts
 	>
 	> Add-Type -AssemblyName Microsoft.VisualBasic
 	>